flxbl-io/sfpowerscripts/decision records/deployments/004-aliasfy-eliminate-redundancy.md

 - sfp will continue to try to match the `alias` as it does today.
 - If an alias matches, the contents in the `<alias>` directory will be merged with the contents in the `default` directory.
     - If there's a conflict, the `<alias>` directory takes precedence.
-- If the alias isn't found, it will fall back to the `scratch-org` directory.
 - If the alias isn't found, it will fall back to the `default` directory.
 - If neither is found, an error will be thrown.